 Yes, as you’d expect speed also affects air time and how far/how high each discipline can jump.
 The world record for ski jumping is 251 metres - the mighty length of two and half football pitches.
 There’s a reason there is no snowboard jumping event at the Olympics!

-So, I should pick skiing?
+So, I should pick skiing and do a ski instructor course?

 It seems pretty clear that skiing is the faster snow sport.
 Fortunately, speed is not really everything that skiing and boarding are about - tearing up the mountain dangerously fast is a sure-fire way of loosing respect on the slopes.
 You will rarely, if ever, see an instructor tearing it around the mountain at a hundred miles an hour with his lesson in tow.
 So, skiing should definitely not just be chosen based on speed.
 Snowboarding more than holds its own in every other enjoyable, or necessary, aspect when compared to skiing!